 Menopause and weight gain go together like Netflix and chill.
 That’s the unfortunate reality for many menopausal women who feel that they’re losing the fight against the dreaded middle-age spread.
+We recommend permanent lifestyle changes and not dieting, but nevertheless we did a deep dive on some of the more popular diets for women over 40.

-It’s perfectly normal to gain between two and five pounds as a result of things like the natural loss of muscle mass and the decrease in estrogen that comes with age — but that doesn’t make it any less frustrating.
+It’s perfectly normal to gain between 2 and 5 pounds as a result of things like the natural loss of muscle mass and the decrease in estrogen that comes with age — but that doesn’t make it any less frustrating.
 Since it’s harder to lose that extra weight, many resort to crash diets in an effort to drop a few pounds fast.
 From the terrifying and almost definitely unsafe master cleanse to the questionable “health” shakes touted by influencers, there’s no shortage of diets to try.
-And when you feel like you’ve tried everything under the sun to shed that menopause weight, it’s easy for desperation to get the best of you and attempt yet another fad diet.
+And when you feel like you’ve tried everything under the sun to shed weight, desperation can set in.

 Supposedly, Whole 30 has a number of benefits, including better sleep, more balanced hormones, and of course, weight loss.
-But it’s far from the ideal diet: Whole 30 is so restrictive that it eliminates foods that are healthy for you.
-Many depend on dairy products to get their calcium, which is crucial for helping prevent osteoporosis in menopausal women.
-Eliminating grains could make it more difficult to get fiber into your diet.
+But it’s far from ideal: Whole 30 is so restrictive that it eliminates foods that are healthy for you.
+Many depend on dairy products to get their calcium, which is crucial for helping prevent osteoporosis in postmenopausal women.
+U.S. News & World Reports ranked Whole 30 the lowest in nine categories comparing popular diets.

-Rating: 1 out of 5.
+Rating: 1 out of 5

 Anyone who watched What the Health, Food, Inc. or any of the many other documentaries that expose the horrors of the meat industry has probably considered going vegan.
 Maybe you’ve tried it, but you couldn’t quite give up cheese.
 Or maybe you thought it was a load of hogwash.

-Rating: 3.5 out of 5.
+Rating: 3.5 out of 5

 Vegans get props for focusing on long-term, healthy alternatives, but a vegan diet is not synonymous with weight loss.

-Rating: 3 out of 5.
+Rating: 3 out of 5